tugcekonuklar/msc-computer-science-notes/computer-architecture-and-operating-systems/Home.md

 * Memory starts with ROM
     * It is 4K, then will allocate from 0 (000h) -> 4095 (0FFFh) (less than 4096)
 * Then DRAM is 32K occupies the next address in memory just above ROM
-    * 0 F F F is 1 0 0 0 and because that is 32K long if we calculate one thousand in
-      hexadecimal plus 32,000 in hexadecimal we’ll end up with this address here: 8 F F F h.
+    * 0FFF is 1000 and because that is 32K long if we calculate one thousand in hexadecimal plus 32,000 in hexadecimal we’ll end up with this address here: 8FFFh.
 * I/O devices into the memory.
     * IO devices can map into memory addresses,
     * they’re separated by relatively small amounts here and they only occupy a few locations.
     * What does it mean small memory?
-        * What we mean is that internally, inside this IO device, let’s suppose this is a USB interface for example, there will be a number of registers, effectively storage locations where values can be placed to configure the device, or perhaps to read values to get information about the status of the device - these are known as registers.
+        * What we mean is that internally, inside this IO device, let’s suppose this is a USB interface for example, **there will be a number of registers, effectively storage locations where values can be placed to configure the device, or perhaps to read values to get information about the status of the device** - these are known as **registers**.
         * They will appear like memory locations, but there are only a very few memory locations in a typical IO device, so for example in this case I reserved eight locations for IO device 1, F000h to F007h, that’s eight locations.